Kinematics, cluster algebras and Feynman integrals: Bootstrapping three-loop wheel: new algebraic letters from

-Direct integrations become difficult due to the presence of a new square root, for which it suffices to compute the (composite) leading singularity and we find ${\rm LS}=\frac{u v w}{\sqrt{\Delta_{D_3}}}$ with $\Delta_{D_3}:=(u+v)^2-4 u v w$ .
 Similar to the four-mass box integral, this wheel integral must contain algebraic letters which are odd under $\sqrt{\Delta_{D_3}} \to -\sqrt{\Delta_{D_3}}$; we do not know how to obtain this square root from {\it e.g.} tropicalization of $G(4,8)$.
 It is natural to ask what algebraic letters can appear, and we show that they are essentially dictated by the $D_3$ cluster algebra!